gazawayj/gis-webview/README.md

   Ensures consistent coding standards across all supported languages.

 - **Test Automation**
-  Frontend and backend tests run automatically as part of CI.
+  Frontend and backend tests run automatically as part of CI. **May temporarily break during frontend/backend changes, as time allows for repair.**

 > CI workflows are iterative and will evolve alongside the project.